milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 To use less information that’s connected to individual users, in some cases we de-identify or aggregate information.
 We might also anonymize it so that it no longer identifies you.
 We use this information in the same ways we use your information as described in this section.
 Here are the ways we use your information:
 To provide, personalize and improve our Products
-We use information we have, including any information with special protections you choose to share, to provide and improve our Products.
+We use information we have to provide and improve our Products.
 This includes personalizing features, content and recommendations, such as your Facebook Feed, Instagram feed, Stories and ads.
-We don’t use profile fields about religious views, political views or who you’re “interested in” to show you ads.
+We use information with special protections you choose to provide for these purposes, but not to show you ads.
 Read more about how we use information to provide, personalize and improve our Products:
 How we show ads and other sponsored or commercial content How we use information to improve our Products